kenneth-apuyan/story/Story.md

 He was happy at his job.
 # Chapter 2: The Project
 One day, he was invited to join a key project.
+# Chapter 3: The Promotion
+The boss decided to have a talk with him.